 Our Financial Advisory engagements typically include broad indemnities from our clients and provisions designed to limit our exposure to legal claims relating to our services, but these provisions may not protect us or may not be available or adhered to in all cases.
 We also are subject to claims arising from disputes with employees for alleged wrongful termination, discrimination or harassment, among other things.
 These risks often may be difficult to assess or quantify, and their existence and magnitude often remain unknown for substantial periods of time.

-As a result, we may incur significant legal expenses in defending against litigation.
-Substantial legal liability or significant regulatory action against us could materially adversely affect our business, financial condition or results of operations or cause significant reputational harm to us, which could seriously harm our business.
+We may incur significant legal expenses in defending against litigation or regulatory action against us.
+Substantial legal liability or significant regulatory action against us could materially adversely affect our business, financial condition or results of operations and cause significant reputational harm to us, which could seriously harm our business.